Building Object Applications That Work

 This award-winning book covers how the entire object-oriented development process works.
 You will gain a detailed understanding of all phases of OO development in a coherent and consistent manner.

-Building Object Applications That Work starts exactly where The Object Primer 1st Edition left off — At OO design.
+Building Object Applications That Work starts exactly where The Object Primer 1st Edition left off — At object-oriented (OO) design.
 Like The Object Primer it is written in everyday language that you can understand, covering leading-edge topics that are pertinent to real-world developers.
-While OO is often used to develop complex systems, OO itself does not need to be complicated.
-Like The Object Primer this book is written from the point of view of a developer, somebody who has lived through the difficulty of learning this exciting new approach to creating applications.
+While object-orientation is often used to develop complex systems, OO itself does not need to be complicated.
+It is written from the point of view of a developer, somebody who has lived through the difficulty of learning this exciting new approach to creating applications.

-This book takes you through the entire process of building object applications, from analyzing the project, to designing a user-friendly interface, to testing your approaches to make sure your applications work properly.
+This book takes you through the entire process of building object applications, from analysis, to design, to testing.
 It includes sections on:

 Published: February 1998